LWAYVE/ios-sdk/README.md

 Please use this approach only if you have strict requirements not to use CocoaPods, as this method is more difficult and error prone.

 1. Add LwayveSDK.framework (and optionally LwayveSDK_ProxSee.framework) to the Embedded Binaries section of your application.
 The latest version of the framework is available at [https://github.com/LWAYVE/ios-sdk/releases](#https://github.com/LWAYVE/ios-sdk/releases).
-2. Integrate Firebase Cloud Messaging by following the instructions in the "Integrate without CocoaPods" section at [https://firebase.google.com/docs/ios/setup#frameworks](#https://firebase.google.com/docs/ios/setup#frameworks).
-3. Integrate other third-party dependencies using Carthage (recommended) or manually:
+2. Integrate other third-party dependencies using Carthage (recommended) or manually:

 	- Using Carthage (recommended):
 		1. Install Carthage.
 Full details are available at [https://github.com/Carthage/Carthage](#https://github.com/Carthage/Carthage)